CB721/google-books-search/README.md

 ## Google Books Search
 * Google Book Search is a search application using React.js.
-When the user first views the project, they are presented with two options.
+When the user first views the page, they are presented with two options.
 They can search for a book, or they can view the books saved to the bookshelf.
+* The user is also presented with a carousel of the current New York Times best sellers list.

 [View Project](https://google-books-search-cb.herokuapp.com)

-* When they search, a word suggestion appears above the search bar.
+* When the users begins to search, a word suggestion appears above the search bar.
 Once they hit 'search', ten books are displayed with the following:

 * Title
 * Author